 An alternative to University Pass, which is easier but substantially longer, is to follow the Kearsarge Pass trail down to Vidette Meadow.
 The PCT can be followed south from here to meet up with the approach described above.

-Route DescriptionAs alluded to above, there are many ways to go on this face, as seen in this photo, and a precise route description is both impossible to give, and fortunately unnecessary.
+, and a precise route description is both impossible to give, and fortunately unnecessary.
 In general, the left side of the face is steeper, while the right side appears to be easier.

 The bottom portion of the face consists of class 2 ledges, and is reminiscent of the loose junk on Mendel's East Face.
 Higher, the climbing improves, and becomes fairly sustained class 3 up a succession of ledges, ramps, slabs, cracks, and small chutes.
 Continue heading up and gradually angling left.
 You will eventually end up on the summit ridge between Gregory's Monument and Mt.
 Stanford.
 The summit is an easy scramble from here.